Netsug/nix-no-reposts/README.md

 - No tracking or analytics
 - Automatic data cleanup based on your settings
 - All code is open source
+- View how the extension stores viewed posts in settings

 ## Contributions